bajinsheng/bajinsheng.github.io/_news/icse24_cert.md

 inline: true
 ---

-Our paper `Finding Performance Issues in Database Engines via Cardinality Estimation Testing` was accepted at ICSE'24!
+Our paper `CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation` was accepted at ICSE'24!